| In the judgment of this writer, many descendants of

 Croom, the German immigrant at this web site.

-- In his 1805 Will, Richard Croom named his brothers: Hardee
+- In his 1805 Will, Richard Croom, son of Major Croom, I, named his brothers: Hardee

 and William.
 No mention was made of a Frederick, even though

-some contend that he was a full blood brother of Richard and
+some contend that he was a full blood brother of Richard,

-Hardee and would have been about 17 years of age at that time.
+Hardee and William.
+Frederick would have been about 17 years of age

 - Records reveal that Major Croom provided well for his